kilsedar/land-cover-collector/README.md

 # Land Cover Collector
 The application "Land Cover Collector" is developed to collect data on land cover classification using the 10 classes of [GlobeLand30](http://www.globallandcover.com/GLC30Download/index.aspx).
+It will be published as Android and iOS applications and it is available on [web](http://131.175.143.84/land-cover-collector/).

 Points of interest added by everyone:
 ![everyonePois](screenshots/everyonePois.jpg)